Zimbabwe national cricket team: 2014–2021: fall in rankings, loss to associates, and failure to reach 2019 World Cup

 ICC voluntarily suspended the Zimbabwe Cricket on 18 July 2019 from ICC tournaments citing political interventions in the Cricket Board of Zimbabwe.
 The decision taken by ICC panel left several players frustrated.
 Due to the ban, Zimbabwe could not compete in the qualifiers for 2020 ICC World Twenty20.
 Zimbabwe's board was reinstated by their government soon after, but the suspension stayed.
 During the time, Solomon Mire and captain Hamilton Masakadza (under whom Zimbabwe had lost all 25 completed ODIs) announced their retirements.

 Despite the suspension by the ICC, Zimbabwe Cricket confirmed that they would still be participating in the 2019–20 Bangladesh Tri-Nation Series, as they can still play against other ICC members.
 The tri-series started on 13 September, with the final scheduled to be held on 24 September.
 Masakadza's last assignment led to Zimbabwe winning one game out of four and bowing out of the tournament.

 Under new stand-in captain Sean Williams and missing many of their regular players, Zimbabwe toured Singapore to play in a final Tri-Nation Series also involving Nepal.
 Zimbabwe beat Nepal in the first game but lost to 21st ranked Singapore in the second.
 Zimbabwe won the next two games to register their first-ever series win in t20i format.
 In October 2019, the ICC lifted its suspension on Zimbabwe Cricket, allowing them to take part in future ICC events.

 Zimbabwe's first commitment of the year 2020 was a two-test home series against Sri Lanka which they lost 0–1.
 This was followed by a lone test and ODI series loss in Bangladesh.
 They lost the lone test in Sylhet by an innings and 106 runs.
 In the first ODI, thanks to a Liton Das century, they lost by a huge margin of 169 runs.
 The second ODI was a closer affair as Donald Tiripano's incredible assault led to them causing a huge upset, but eventually, Zimbabwe lost by 4 runs.
 They were crushed by a 292 run partnership by the Bangladeshi openers and went on to lose by 123 runs.
 After the 0–3 loss, the two teams squared off for a two-game t20i series which Zimbabwe lost 0–2.

 As of April 25, 2021 Zimbabwe had played 3 T20i matches against Pakistan marking a remarkable win in second T20 match held at 23 April in Harare restricting opposition to 99/10 against 119 and that was also their first ever victory in T20 against Pakistan.

 2022–2023: the redemption, 2022 World Cup qualifier success, first ever win on Australian soil and T20 World Cup

-In Group A, United States and Zimbabwe both won their first two matches to secure their places in the semi-finals of the tournament.
+In Group A, the United States and Zimbabwe both won their first two matches to secure their places in the semi-finals of the tournament.
 The Netherlands and Zimbabwe reached the final of the tournament to qualify for the 2022 ICC Men's T20 World Cup.
 Hosts Zimbabwe beat the Netherlands by 37 runs in the final to win the tournament.